sj-piano/eth-contract-hello-world-typescript/README.md

 **Description:**

-A complete "Hello World" Ethereum smart contract package, written in Solidity and Typescript.
-It is a ready-to-use template for an Ethereum smart contract development project.
+A ready-for-production Ethereum smart contract project template, written in Solidity and Typescript.

 **Features:**
-* Handles post-merge fees correctly
-* Can estimate fees before any actual transactions are sent
+* Can estimate all fees before any actual transactions are sent
-* Includes a test suite that runs on local Hardhat blockchain instance
+* Includes a complete Hardhat test suite
-* Can deploy to local blockchain instance, Sepolia testnet, and Ethereum mainnet
+* Can deploy to a local Hardhat blockchain instance, Sepolia testnet, and Ethereum mainnet

 **Licensing:**
 * AGPL v3 software license